AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

-The main reason for the distinction between matrices and arrays is because the 2D matrix is ubiquitous in mathematics, and are natively supported by base **R**.
+The main reason for the distinction between matrices and arrays is because the 2D matrix is ubiquitous in mathematics, and are natively supported by base `R`.
 As a result there are *many* functions that operate on matrices directly, but which are not designed for higher dimensional arrays.
-Having the separate “matrix” class makes handling compatibility in base **R** and other functions trivial.
-In **python** one can generate arrays with 2 or more dimensions using a range of techniques, depending primarily on how you want these arrays to be initialised (i.e. with 0s, 1s, or with arbitrary numbers).
+Having the separate `matrix` class makes handling compatibility in base `R` and other functions trivial.
+In `python` one can generate arrays with 2 or more dimensions using a range of techniques, depending primarily on how you want these arrays to be initialised (i.e. with 0s, 1s, or with arbitrary numbers).